Pxomox-Astronomy-Lab/desi-cosmic-void-galaxies/infrastructure/operations/monitoring-setup.md

 1. **Metrics Analysis:** Regular assessment of monitoring effectiveness and identification of optimization opportunities across infrastructure components
 2. **Dashboard Evolution:** Continuous improvement of Grafana dashboard configurations based on operational feedback and visualization effectiveness
-3. **Coverage Enhancement:** Systematic expansion of monitoring coverage based on infrastructure growth and operational requirements
+3. **Alert Optimization:** Systematic refinement of alert rules and thresholds based on operational experience and incident response effectiveness
 4. **Technology Integration:** Evaluation and integration of new monitoring technologies that enhance infrastructure visibility and operational excellence

 **Monitoring Scalability Planning:**